flenniken/collections/docs/collection-maker.md

 # Maker Command

 You run the maker command to create the collection's local image folder from the folder of images you created.
-You do this on your desktop running the website with localhost.

-The command creates the collection's cjson file in the folder which describes collection.
+The command creates the collection's cjson file in the folder which describes the collection.
 It contains empty titles and descriptions and an arbitrary image order.
 You will fill in this information later with the maker page.

 Run the command and specify the folder: